Daniel Puder: Coaching

 In 2018, Puder provided mixed martial arts instruction using the private coaching service, CoachUp.

 Business career

-As a high school student in Monta Vista High School, Puder began his entrepreneurial career by starting several successful businesses.

-After leaving professional wrestling, Puder founded and is the CEO of My Life My Power (MLMP), founded in 2010, working with police departments, schools, parents and youth to help strengthen communities and to provide organizations and youth with effective programs to help combat bullying through various avenues such as self esteem, self empowerment and body image.
+In 2010, Puder founded My Life My Power (MLMP), an anti-bullying organization.

-Puder started Puder Strength Training (PST), a non-profit organization to help local high schools by donating weight training equipment to their strength training programs and to underprivileged teenagers.
-Puder worked with Toys for Tots, After School All Stars, Stanford Hospital, and San Francisco General Hospital.
+Puder also operates Puder Strength Training (PST), a non-profit organization that donates weight training equipment to high school strength training programs and to underprivileged teenagers.
 Puder was the official spokesperson for Cops Care Cancer Foundation.
-Puder opened his own gym, the Knockouts Hollywood MMA Gym, in Hollywood, California, which specializes in martial arts, self-defense and fitness boot camp.
+Puder also opened a gym the Knockouts Hollywood MMA Gym, in Hollywood, California, which specializes in martial arts, self-defense and fitness boot camp.

-As of 2018, Puder founded and operates four companies, My Life My Power (MLMP), MLMP Institute, My Life My Brand and MLMPI Preparatory Academy.

 Personal life

 Puder is a born again Christian.
 He is a deputy sheriff.